Research for animal welfare and environmental health

 Assessment of animal husbandry systems

 Our objective for a sustainable livestock production is to close material cycles, to improve nitrogen efficiency, to reduce GHG emissions and to develop individual, regional and flexible concepts for circular agriculture and food systems.
 To do this, we use methods of modeling, systems analysis, and multi-criteria evaluation, including quantification of trade-offs and synergies.
-The results are fed into operational decision support systems and proposals for stock improvement as well as into emission models for the analysis of country-specific scenarios and inventories.
-We also collaborate closely with international bodies at IPCC, UNECE and FAO in this area.

-To the team of the program area
+To the team of the programme area

 Research projects